NantenainaD12/TodoList_Test/README.md

         - Jest : for unit Test for each functionality

         - rim raf : to automatically remove the builds folder and create on for each npm run build

-        - concurently : so that the project can run different script at the same times for exemple this =>  "build": "concurrently \"rimraf build/\"  \"tsc -p tsconfig.build.json\""
+        - concurently : so that the project can run different script at the same times

+How Run the project in local :

+        - Run the command line : npm install to install all the dependency needed

+        - Run the command line : nodemon to run the server

+        - And the test all the url with local url like : localhost:1337/TaskManagement/getTasks

+        NB: make sure to have internet connexion because the database is still online

+                          for exemple this =>  "build": "concurrently \"rimraf build/\"  \"tsc -p tsconfig.build.json\""